rickyaustin/sigsci-terraform-examples/README.md

-Feel free to use these files as templates.
+Feel free to use the files as starter files.
 There are examples of many different rule types that you can tailor to your liking.